gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 "D'oh!"
 ```

-To achieve this, create the following `build.gradle` and execute the `gradle build` command:
+To achieve this, create the following `build.gradle` and execute the `gradle clean build` command:

 ```gradle
 apply plugin: 'java'